TFDIG/tfdig.github.io/ProgramAutumn23.md

 The study group meets approximately every other Wednesday, from 14:00 to 16:00.

 ## 13. September
 First meeting of the term.
-This term we will continue working on our basic understanding of database management with PostgreSQL, through psql Shell and PGAdmin.
-We will also explore various tools for data visualisation and test the text recognition software Transkribus.
-In addition, we may explore any digital tool, resource or method of interest to group members.
+In this meeting, we will start exploring tools and methods for data visualisation.
+If you are interested in browsing some tools and resources in advance of the meeting, I recommend the Digital Scholarship Center's [Visualization](https://www.ub.uio.no/english/libraries/dsc/research-methods/visualization/) pages.

 ## 27. September